Plumsail/documents-docs/source/flow/actions/document-processing.rst

 Convert XLSX to PDF
 -------------------

-Converts .xlsx document to PDF document with the help of Microsoft Flow.
+Converts .xlsx document to PDF document with the help of Power Automate (Microsoft Flow).
 You can find more examples in `this article <../how-tos/documents/convert-excel-to-pdf.html>`_.

 .. rubric:: Output Parameters